mpv-player/mpv/DOCS/man/options.rst

 ``--audio-samplerate=<Hz>``
     Select the output sample rate to be used (of course sound cards have limits on this).
-If the sample frequency selected is different from that of the current media, the lavrresample audio filter will be inserted into the audio filter layer to compensate for the difference.
+If the sample frequency selected is different from that of the current media, the internal swresample audio filter will be inserted into the audio filter layer to compensate for the difference.

 ``--gapless-audio=<no|yes|weak>``
     Try to play consecutive audio files with no silence or disruption at the